When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If your VPN is hacked, you should immediately start securing your device to protect yourself.
 First, disconnect from the VPN server immediately.
 Once that’s done, you can uninstall the client/app from your device and assess your device’s security.

-- Disconnect the VPN: This should be your very first response if you suspect that your VPN is hacked.
+This should be your very first response if you suspect that your VPN is hacked.
 You would not want the hackers to intercept more of your traffic or find more information about you.
-Once you have disconnected from a hacked VPN, you’re no longer on a compromised server and the hacker cannot intercept your future activity.
+Once you have disconnected from a hacked VPN (learn how to disconnect your VPN safely), you’re no longer on a compromised server and the hacker cannot intercept your future activity.

-- Change All Passwords Saved on Your Device: You may think that a simple VPN hack won’t expose passwords saved on your device.
+You may think that a simple VPN hack won’t expose passwords saved on your device.
 That may be true, but you never really know the true extent of the hack.
 For all you know, your device may have already been infected with a malicious tool.
-It would be safer to immediately change all your passwords and turn on two-factor authentication for added security.
+It would be safer to immediately change all your passwords and turn on 2FA authentication for added security.

 Let’s take a look at the best VPNs for ethical hackers and regular users alike.